fra-zelada/fra-zelada/README.md

 > <img
 > src="https://res.cloudinary.com/dwvkka6mz/image/upload/v1671229119/mern_hs0jzi.png"></a></p>
 >
-> Aplicación de calendario en la cual se pueden registrar eventos para un grupo de trabajo.
-Para su desarrollo se utilizó React, Redux, Javascript y JWT por el lado del front end, y para el backend Express.js + MongoDB.
-Esta App fue construida con las indicaciones del curso “React: De cero a experto” del profesor Fernando Herrera.
+> A calendar application where users can register events for a workgroup.
+It was developed using React, Redux, JavaScript, and JWT on the front end, and Express.js + MongoDB on the backend.
+This app was built following the instructions from the "React: De cero a experto" course by Professor Fernando Herrera.
 >
 > [Repo](https://github.com/fra-zelada/mern-calendar)
 >